Undergraduate Ambassador Program Overview

 The Undergraduate Engineering Ambassadors are current KU engineering students dedicated to serving as representatives of the University of Kansas and the School of Engineering for the purpose of recruiting prospective students to KU.
 The primary job responsibility of the the Undergraduate Engineering Ambassadors is to lead the facility tour—consistently the most important part of the visit for students and families selecting a college.
 Ambassadors also correspond with campus visitors through letters, emails, and postcards and may serve in a variety of ways to help with overall recruitment.
 Engineering Ambassadors are part of the Engineering Undergraduate Recruitment Team, a group that works together to orchestrate a positive visit experience for all guests.

 Engineering Ambassadors serve in different capacities.
 As mentioned above, the tour is the most important part of the campus visit.
-However, ambassadors also have multiple opportunities to help with recruitment efforts for the School of Engineering and the Office of Admissions.
+However, ambassadors also have multiple opportunities to help with recruitment efforts for the School of Engineering.
 These opportunities include, but not limited to:

 - On-campus events for the School of Engineering such as Open House and Engineering Scholars Day